-One of the key roles when you scale out a SaaS company for success are Sales Development Representatives (SDR), otherwise known as a Lead Generation Representative or Business Development Representative (BDR).
+One of the key roles when you scale out a software as a service (SaaS) company for success are Sales Development Representatives (SDR), otherwise known as a Lead Generation Representative or Business Development Representative (BDR).
 They play the critical role of qualifying the leads generated by marketing activities and then handing them off to the Account Executives who run the sales cycle to a close.

 I based this article on interviews with a number of VP’s of Sales that have spent decades building out sales teams, coupled with my experience recruiting for these teams.
 Many thanks to Jay Hedges at Uberflip, Milos Krsmanovic at Leonardo and Aly Saleh at Canopy Labs for sharing their insight.